 The big benefit when we can work together to solve a mutual problem is that the process can be constructive rather than destructive.
 We can come up with solutions that are better tailored to the needs and concerns of both parties, we can do it without further damaging the remaining relationship between them, and we can do it with a lot less pain.

-The next time you see someone else as the problem, is there some way you can turn the problem into the problem for you to both solve together?
+The next time you see someone else as the problem, is there some way you can turn the problem into a problem for you to both solve together?